 - ASHA's Committee on Clinical Research, Implementation Science and Evidence-Based Practice

-Douglas, N.F., Brush, J., Bourgeois, M. (in press).
+Douglas, N.F., Brush, J., Bourgeois, M. (2018).
 Person-centered, skilled services using a Montessori approach for persons with dementia.
 Seminars in Speech and Language.

 Burshnic, V., Douglas, N.F., Barker, R. (2018).
 Employee attitudes toward aggression in persons with dementia: Readiness for wider adoption of person-centered frameworks.
 Journal of Psychiatric and Mental Health Nursing, doi: 10.1111/jpm.12452.